 Pact makes the kind of sweaters you can wear with jeans when you head out or pair with legging when you are lounging around the house.
 You will not have to worry about the temperature with their cool (warm) collection of chunky sweaters, crews, dresses, and ponchos.
-All stylish and colourful additions to your minimalist wardrobe.
+All stylish and colorful additions to your minimalist wardrobe.
 Pact makes it on so many of our fashion guides and has the eco-cred to prove it.
-If you are looking for organic underwear, cute fair trade pyjamas or even organic baby clothes give them a browse.
+If you are looking for organic underwear, cute fair trade pajamas, or even organic baby clothes give them a browse.

-Pact's mission is to be "earth's favourite clothing brand" and they are on track to do that thanks to their amazing sustainable fabrics.
+Pact's mission is to be "earth's favorite clothing brand" and they are on track to do that thanks to their amazing sustainable fabrics.
 At Pact certified GOTS organic cotton is the go-to for their collection of affordable sustainable sweaters.
 Organic con uses 81% less water and it's free of toxic chemicals.

-Pact's ethical sourcing;
+Pact's ethical sourcing

 Pact partners with Fair Trade Certified™ factories because they ensure care for both people and the planet.
 Fair Trade factories provide safe working conditions, empower and uplift local communities, and protect the environment.

-Pact's corporate responsibility;
+Pact's corporate responsibility

 Pact offers the option to offset the carbon footprint of your shipment.
 Use Pact’s shipping box to donate your old clothes to nonprofits.
 Pact uses paper envelopes made from 100% post-consumer recycled paperboard and cardboard boxes made with 98% post-consumer recycled materials, both are 100% recyclable.